10 Ways to Add Tall Indoor Plants to Your Home

 Which indoor plant is your favorite?

-Good interior designers say that each room needs a center of attention which draws the eye "to something" or "away from something."
+Good interior designers say each room needs a center of attention that draws the eye "to something" or "away from something."
 Tall houseplants serve this purpose very nicely.
-Large palms or ficus plants are often used alone or in groupings to serve as the focal point of the room.
+Large palms or ficus plants alone or in groupings serve as the room's focal point.

 The beautiful thing about these botanical focal points is that they are renewable and moderately priced.
-In addition, houseplants add texture and natural color to rooms.
-You can place a lush ficus tree in a pastel cantainer near a dark brown staircase.
-The greenery and light-colored container draws one's attention from the dark stairway.
+Besides, houseplants add texture and natural color to rooms.
+You can place a lush ficus tree near a dark brown staircase in a pastel container.
+The greenery and light-colored container draw one's attention from the dark stairway.

 Some designers and homeowners consider houseplants as the "perfect accessory."
-Plants are ideal fill-ins for problems areas in your room.
+Plants are ideal fill-ins for problem areas in your room.
 They also blend in and enhance any style of décor.
-Most plants are very economical and if properly cared for last for years and even filter the indoor air.

-Anyone can test the accuracy of feeling better in a room of live plants versus in a room without live plants.
-Simply, visit a nursery and see how it feels to experience their indoor plants.
+Anyone can test the accuracy of feeling better in a room of live plants versus in a space without plants.
+Visit a nursery and see how it feels to experience their indoor plants.
 Then, go somewhere indoors without indoor plants.
 Do you notice the difference?

 You don't need a book about plants to add any plant to a room.
 The task is simple and only takes a couple of hours.

 You can add an exotic palm to your bedroom.
-Palms have been used for thousands of years as indoor or even tent decorations.
+You can add an exotic palm to your bedroom.
+For thousands of years, people used these plants indoors or even tent decorations.

-Growing tall indoor plants in your home is not as complicated as it might seem.
+Growing a tall indoor plant in your home is not as complicated as it might seem.
 The only hurdle is getting the tall plant from the nursery to your home.

-Most nurseries offer delivery service.
-A professional delivery service is the best route to go because they know how to transport tall plants with no or minimal damage to the plant.
+Most nurseries offer a delivery service.
+Professional delivery service is the best way to go because they know how to transport tall plants with minimal damage.

 How tall do you want your plant to be?
 That depends on how high your ceiling is.
-You will need to measure from the top to the bottom.
+You will need to measure from top to bottom.
 You take those measurements with you to the nursery.
-The staff will be able to help you determine how tall your plant can be in your room.
+The staff will help you determine how tall your plant can be in your room.
 You will also need to consider the container's size.

-If you have a vaulted ceiling, a 6-foot plant might be too shorr.
+A 6-foot plant might be too short if you have a vaulted ceiling.
 With a 7-foot ceiling, a 6-foot plant will balance well in the room.
 Make sure the container is the correct size.

-Tall plants cost more than smaller plants bit they are an affordable way to redecorate your home.
+Tall plants cost more than smaller plants; however, they are an affordable way to redecorate your home.

 © 2016 Kenna McHugh